bushblade/Mern-Ecommerce/notes.md

 Fixed position Navbar - no janky content shifting on mobile

 Redux subscription for cartItems in LS - simpler less repetitive

+Stick with identifying product by \_id  rather than renaming as product